Frank Romero (footballer): Club career

 Romero moved to Japan to pursue academics, but a football scout identified him and he began a professional football career with Mito HollyHock.
 He would also play for Montedio Yamagata and Albirex Niigata, debuting in the J1 League with the former.

 On 28 December 2021, Romero joined to J3 League club, Kagoshima United from Albirex Niigata as free transfer for 2022 season.

+On 2 December 2023, Romero was brought his club promotion to J2 after draw against Gainare Tottori 1–1 in final day at matchweek 38 in J3 and secure return to second tier after 4 years absence.
+29 days later at same month, Romero announcement officially left from the club after two years at club.

+On 31 January 2024, Romero announced that he would officially transfer to JFL club, Reilac Shiga ahead of the 2024 season.

-Personal Life
+Personal life

 Born in Lima, Peru.
-He moved to japan at youth age.
+He moved to Japan at youth age.

 He is third-generation Japanese Peruvian.

 Romero obtained Japanese citizenship on 26 September 2019.